-The 2020 State of the Air report from the American Lung Association revealed that 45.8% of the U.S. population live in areas with unhealthy air.
+The 2020 State of the Air report from the American Lung Association revealed that 45.8% of the U.S. population lives in areas with polluted outdoor air.
 The data is measured by county and accounts for roughly 150 million people.
 That means almost half of America is breathing in polluted air with unsafe levels of either ozone or particulate pollution, two common outdoor air pollutants.
 That’s a significant amount of the population.

 Unfortunately, polluted air is an issue that is not limited to the outdoors.
 Air pollution is both inside and outside, and sadly, often worse indoors.
 This is partly because there are both indoor and outdoor sources of pollutants that affect the quality of indoor spaces.
 Pollutants can enter homes and buildings and affect the air quality.

 So, what exactly are these outdoor air pollutants that contaminate indoor air?
 Where do they come from, and how do they further reduce the quality of indoor air?